akhilrao/akhilrao.github.io/pages/about.md

 I am a PhD candidate in the
 [Department of Economics](https://www.biostat.wisc.edu)
 at the University of Colorado&ndash;Boulder.
 My research is in in environmental, natural resource, and computational economics.
-In my free time, I create [ridiculous Twitter bots](https://twitter.com/bakRabot).

 I received a BS in [Business Administration](https://soba.ucr.edu/) in 2012 from the